Dion von Moltke: Sports Car Racing

 In January 2015, it was announced von Molkte would join Paul Miller Racing for the entirety of the race season, again competing in the TUDOR United SportsCar Championship's GTD class.
-Von Moltke earned his first career TUDOR United SportsCar Championship pole position at the Detroit Belle Isle Grand Prix, where he and co-driver Christopher Haase finished 3rd in the GTD class.
+Von Moltke earned his first career TUDOR United SportsCar Championship pole position at the Detroit Belle Isle Grand Prix, where he and co-driver Christopher Haase finished third in the GTD class.
 He earned his second pole position three races later at Lime Rock Park.
 Von Moltke led his entire stint, but the car was later taken out by another competitor, ending their race.
-The Paul Miller Racing duo finished 3rd in the GTD class championship, with von Moltke earning a total of four pole positions.
+The Paul Miller Racing duo finished third in the GTD class championship, with von Moltke earning a total of four pole positions.

 Personal life

-Von Moltke currently attends Florida International University while participating in motorsport.
+As of 2012, von Moltke resided in Coral Gables, Florida, while attending Florida International University while participating in motorsport.
 He is a member of one of the university's fraternities.
 Von Moltke is also involved in a training program for new drivers in motorsport.
 He is also involved with the Best Buddies International charity.
 In November 2014, von Moltke spoke at a TEDx Talk night of Fearless Journeys at Florida International University.